 The Board of DCS Inc Ltd is responsible for ensuring that the tax obligations of the Group are understood, complied with and managed appropriately.
 Fulfilling its tax obligations and maintaining a transparent and cooperative relationship with HMRC is integral to the Group’s Tax Strategy.

 DCS Inc Ltd is a privately owned, family run group based in the South of England.
 It is the holding company for DCS Group (UK) Ltd which is a business in the sales and distribution sector.
-DCS is the Official UK Sales and Distribution company for P&G, Gillette, Unilever, Colgate, SC Johnson, PZ Cussons and other household health and Beauty brands, in addition the company also has a manufacturing facility producing its own Enliven range and other branded products.
+DCS is the Official UK Sales and Distribution company for P&G, Unilever, Colgate, SC Johnson, J&J, PZ Cussons and other household health and Beauty brands, in addition the company also has a manufacturing facility producing its own Enliven range and other branded products.
 DCS offers a range of added value services including co-packing, design, merchandising and category management.